lx1r/helpers/README.md

 * `init` -  initializer for a new array element, may be an aggregate initializer list

-**Returns:** Index in the array where the new value is appended or -1 something went wrong, the index is valid until any method on the dynamic array is called.
+**Returns:** Index in the array where the new value is appended or `-1` if something went wrong, the index is valid until any method on the dynamic array is called.

 ---